 "Sometimes, vac schemers are instructed to copy someone into an email, and they fail to do that; it's a criticism we've raised in the past."

-Last, but certainly not least, are the mini-assessment tasks and projects designed to test your ability to present, argue and work as a team.
+There are also likely to be mini-assessment tasks and projects designed to test your ability to present, argue and work as a team.
 “Don’t be over-assertive, but don’t fade into the background either.
 Remember to ask other people what their opinions are – you have to look like a team player.”
 Some projects may require vac schemers to balance their more competitive instincts with their ability to function within a team, as this recruitment contact told us: "We divide the vac schemers into two groups, and they are given a negotiation exercise which they will later have to act out during the final assessment, so there's that element of competition between the groups."
 Other assessments we heard about involved advertising pitches to faux potential clients, mock mini-transactions and business advice scenarios.

 How should I act?